Arkounay/QuickAdminGeneratorBundle/docs/Fields.md

 In manual mode, you'll have to add @QAG\Show, @QAG\ShowInList and @QAG\ShowInForm to make them appear, otherwise fields will be ignored.

 #### @QAG\Show (only in manual fetch mode)
-Will show the field both in listing, creation and edition.
+Will show the field

 #### @QAG\ShowInForm (only in manual fetch mode)
-Will show the field both in creation and edition only
+Will show the field both in creation and edition

 #### @QAG\ShowInList (only in manual fetch mode)
-Will show the field both in listing only
+Will show the field in listing

+#### @QAG\ShowInView (only in manual fetch mode)
+Will show the field in detail view

+#### @QAG\ShowInExport (only in manual fetch mode)
+Will show the field in the exported file

 ## Configure Fields by Attributes
-PHP 8 Attributes are also supported.
+PHP 8 Attributes are supported and recommended over doctrine annotations.
 It's good if your doctrine mapping is configured to use Attributes, e.g:
 ```php
 #[ORM\Entity(repositoryClass: RabbitRepository::class)]
 class Rabbit